-- An inherited disorder called biotin-thiamine-responsive basal ganglia disease.
+- An inherited condition that affects the brain and other parts of the nervous system (biotin-thiamine-responsive basal ganglia disease).
 People with this condition experience episodes of altered mental state and muscle problems.
-Early research shows that taking biotin plus thiamine does not prevent these episodes better than taking thiamine alone.
-But the combination might shorten how long the episodes last when they do occur.
+Early research shows that taking biotin with thiamine does not reduce symptoms more than taking thiamine alone.
+But the combination might shorten how long the episodes last.

-- Brittle fingernails and toenails.
-Taking biotin by mouth for up to a year might increase the thickness of fingernails and toenails in people with brittle nails.
+- Brittle nails.
+Early research suggests that taking biotin by mouth for up to a year might increase the thickness of fingernails and toenails in people with brittle nails.

 - Diabetes.
-Some early research shows that taking biotin along with chromium might lower blood sugar in people with diabetes.
-However, taking biotin alone doesn't seem to improve blood sugar levels in people with diabetes.
+Limited research shows that taking biotin doesn't improve blood sugar levels in people with diabetes.

-- Muscle cramps related to dialysis.
+- Muscle cramps.
 People receiving dialysis tend to have muscle cramps.
 Early research shows that taking biotin by mouth might reduce muscle cramps in these people.

 - Other conditions.

-Children: Biotin is POSSIBLY SAFE when taken by mouth and appropriately.
+Children: Biotin is LIKELY SAFE when taken by mouth and appropriately.

 An inherited condition in which the body cannot process biotin (biotinidase deficiency): People with this condition might need extra biotin.